How do I register for Park District programs?

 - West Park Picnic Shelter No. 2.
 Seating for 32-40.
 Electrical outlet.

 Prairie Lakes Mt.
-View Room 1 Capacity 35 (Kitchen)
+View Room 1 Capacity 35 The kitchen is available, for an additional fee.
+Remodeled in Fall 2013.

 - Prairie Lakes Mt.
 View Room 2 Capacity 65

 - Prairie Lakes Mt.
 View Room 3 Capacity 35.
 Mt.
-View Rooms may be combined.
+View Rooms may be combined as needed, including the kitchen.

-Prairie Lakes Multi-purpose Room 1 Capacity 50 (Kitchen)
+- Prairie Lakes Meeting Room 1 Capacity 35

 Prairie Lakes Multi-purpose Room 2 Capacity 30.
-May be combined with MP Room 1.
+May be combined with MP Room 1 for access to the kitchen.

 *Not available in June, July, or August.

 Some other rooms may be available at Prairie Lakes and the Leisure Center on weekends.
 Capacities vary from 30 to 60.
 Smoking and alcohol consumption are not permitted in any Park District building, with the exception of Golf Center Des Plaines.
 Rentals are handled on a first-come, first-served basis when the completed application is received.
 There are time restrictions and a deposit is required.
 Call 391-5700 between 8:30am and 5:00pm, weekdays.
 Or, you can call the Facility Rental voice mail at 847-391-5705 and leave your name, phone number, date, group size, and room desired.
-Click here for more information.
+Facility Rental website.

-Maps and directions to the facilities are available: Click Here.
+Maps and directions are available for every park and facility are available: Click Here.

 Club Casa provides provides all food and beverages, including alcohol, for meetings, parties and special events in the River Room.
 Rentals are available throughout the week.
 Call 847-298-5100 for information and reservations.
 Click Here for the River Room website.